-We have been working successfully with Kind&Co in the school year 2021-2022, using their platform to professionalise our after school activity process and we are happy to inform you that Kind&Co will be fully coordinating the AICS after school clubs starting in the school year 2022-2023 at all of our three campuses.
+We have been working successfully with Kind&Co, using their platform to professionalise our after school activity process and we are happy to inform you that Kind&Co will be fully coordinating the AICS after school clubs starting in the school year 2023-2024 at both campuses.
 Kind&Co is an established and professional, non-profit organisation that has experience with after school care and after school activities for international schools in the Netherlands.

-The after school clubs programme offers a variety of safe and age appropriate after school activities to all primary students across all three campuses.
+The after school clubs programme offers a variety of safe and age appropriate after school activities to all primary students across all campuses.
 Our students can participate in after school activities such as dance, sewing, chess, art, guitar, film and many more.

-The After School Club coordinator from Kind&Co is Simone Krap.
-Please feel free to contact Simone whenever you have questions, nice ideas or suggestions at S.Krap@kindenco.nl.
+The After School Club coordinator from Kind&Co is Iris Selderijk.
+Please feel free to contact Simone whenever you have questions, nice ideas or suggestions at I.selderijk@kindenco.nl.